lucemia/slides/slides/micropipeline.md

     yield LogMessage('This would happen immediately on run')
 ```
+___Force tasks run one after another___

 ## Future Work
-* idempotent Pipeline
+* idempotent Pipeline (make pipeline more functional)
-* Life Cycle Control
+* Life Cycle Control (finalize, retry)
-* fully asynchronous and even call out to human operators to decide how the pipeline should proceed.
+* Advance control, such as fully asynchronous and even call out to human operators to decide how the pipeline should proceed.

 ___please contribute!___